xdamah/swagger-xdamah-examples/README.md

 There are a few different concepts here.
 1. Not generating the controller code.
-2. Generating only the model code.
+2. Generating only the model code if so desired.
+Can work without any codegen.
 3. If Parameters are more than one in number wrapping them into a java bean.
 4. Mixing code-first, design first and xdamah.
 5. Reuse of parameter definitions.
 (Pretty minor but can be handy)